- First Time applicant instructions for a Treaty Trader (E1) or Investor (E2) visa

 - Receive confirmation of receipt of application from the E visa unit.

-- The E visa unit will contact you when your application review is complete, and you can then to schedule an interview.
+- The E visa unit will contact you when your application review is complete, you can then schedule an interview.

 Preparing the E Visa Application

 The maximum size of any E visa application is 80 (40 double-sided) pages.
 Oversized applications are not accepted.
 Do not include brochures, photographs, or business plans that do not contribute to the value of your application.
 The E visa unit evaluates dozens of applications a month.
 Please think lean, and submit only what is necessary to establish qualifications.